lmcrean/hoverboard-react/docs/docs/product/success_metrics.md

      for (const user of users.docs) {
        await sendEmail({
          to: user.data().email,
-         subject: 'Important Notice: Tributary Service Update',
+         subject: 'Important Notice: Hoverboard Service Update',
          body: `
            Dear ${user.data().name},

-           We regret to inform you that Tributary will be shutting down on ${SUNSET_DATE}.
+           We regret to inform you that Hoverboard will be shutting down on ${SUNSET_DATE}.

            You can export your data until that date by visiting your account settings.

            Thank you for being part of our journey.

-           The Tributary Team
+           The Hoverboard Team
          `
        });
      }